 Zinnia.
 I have never tried planting zinnias but now that I see what wonderful cut flowers they are, I will have to give them a try.
 I love the different shades of pink, yellow, orange and red.

 Bamboo.
 A word of caution with this one — keep it contained!
-I haven’t found a single recommendation for putting this one in the ground as it is aggressively invasive.
+I haven’t found a single recommendation for putting this one in the ground as it is one of the most invasive plants.
 But it’s an excellent choice for containers, especially to provide screening in a sunny hot spot.

 Salvia.
 I love these spiky purple (or white!) blooms for a different shape and texture in a garden.
 Also known as a perennial sage, word is these flowers will fill your garden with butterflies and birds as well.